abiswas100/Kmeans-Clustering/README.md

 From that it finds the maximum average of all the clusters and masks that cluster with (255,255,255).
 The file Optimum-K finds the best number of clusters for a dataset which is currently in progress.
 <br>
-the file Consider_annotation.py adds annotation into consideration returns image an array with only annotations of all the iamges
+the file Consider_annotation.py adds annotation into consideration returns image an array with only annotations of all the images
 </br>
 #Install the Requirements Files
 <ol>